Bermuda Cruise Port: 7 Things Not To Miss

 The Royal Naval Dockyard is an important historical location during the war for Independence between America and Great Britain.
 For more background on the history of the dockyard, head here.
 Aside from its historical significance, the dockyard is a tourist hotspot with the National Museum of Bermuda, golf, Snorkel Park Beach, shopping, restaurants, and more.
 The dockyard area is another fun spot to spend the evening exploring the area, grabbing a bite, and enjoying some family fun with a mini golf competition.

-• Cruise Ship: Many cruises offer entire itineraries dedicated to Bermuda.
-Some of the most popular are Norwegian, Carnival, MSC, and Celebrity.
+Cruise Ship: Many cruises offer entire itineraries dedicated to Bermuda.
+Some of the most popular are Norwegian, Celebrity, MSC, and Royal Caribbean.
+Book your cruise here!

 The best area to stay in Bermuda is either Mt.
 Pleasant or Hamilton, to be close to the top beaches to visit and a cute downtown area (Hamilton) for shopping, food, etc. However, staying in Bermuda can be expensive, and sometimes the cheapest option to venture here is by cruise ship!